independent journalist reporting from Oaxaca.

-AMY GOODMAN: As we end our program in the Southern State of Mexico, Oaxaca.
-Late last night we got independent journalist John Gibler, in Oaxaca he filed this report.
+AMY GOODMAN: We end our program in the southern state of Mexico, Oaxaca.
+Late last night, we got independent journalist John Gibler in Oaxaca.
+He filed this report.

-Throughout the night, plain clothed gunmen, like the paramilitaries who have killed with impunity for months in Oaxaca, entered hospitals throughout the city looking for wounded protesters.
-Witnesses said, the gunmen threatened hospital workers at gunpoint and removed several wounded people from hospitals.
-The Director of Hospital General, doctor Felipe Gama, acknowledged the gunmen entered his hospital and roamed the halls with pistols drawn, but he denied reports that they had removed patients.
+Throughout the night, plainclothes gunmen, like the paramilitaries who have killed with impunity for months in Oaxaca, entered hospitals throughout the city looking for wounded protesters.
+Witnesses said that the gunmen threatened hospital employees at gunpoint and removed several wounded people from hospitals.
+The director of Hospital General, Dr. Felipe Gama, acknowledged that gunmen entered his hospital and roamed the halls with pistols drawn, but he denied reports that they had removed patients.

-On Sunday morning, State and Federal Police patrolled the city, controlling the Zócalo and Santo Domingo Cathedral, both sites of former protesting encampments.
-While dozens, perhaps even hundreds of protesters remained hidden in houses throughout the conflict area.
-The APPO has called to reestablish their protest camp at Santo Domingo on 8:00 a.m., Monday morning.
+On Sunday morning, state and federal police patrolled the city, controlling the Zocalo and Santo Domingo Cathedral, both sites of former protest encampments, while dozens, perhaps even hundreds, of protesters remained hidden in houses throughout the conflict area.
+The APPO has called to re-establish their protest camp at Santo Domingo on 8:00 a.m.
+Monday morning.

-AMY GOODMAN: That was an independent reporter, John Gibler, reporting from Oaxaca, Mexico.
-That does it for our program.
+AMY GOODMAN: That was independent reporter John Gibler, reporting from Oaxaca, Mexico.